AntoniJasiukiewicz/Dll-Exports-and-syscalls/README.md

-# Dll-Exports-and-syscalls
-Dll/Driver exported functions and syscalls that i use for some of my projects. :)
+# Driver/Dll exported function and syscalls
+Things that i use for some of my projects
-You're free to use them too!